Bill Zanker: Early life and education

 Zanker grew up in Teaneck, New Jersey.
 As a senior at Teaneck High School, Zanker was one of the organizers of a course in Jewish history and culture that started at the high school in the 1972-3 school year after he graduated, an initiative described by The New York Times as "the first public school in the state to offer a Jewish history course."

 He earned a bachelor of arts degree from the Hebrew University of Jerusalem and majored in film towards a master's degree at The New School.

 Entrepreneurial pursuits

 The Learning Annex

 In 1980 Zanker founded The Learning Annex, which he later sold in 1991.
 He remained a consultant until 1997, when he partnered with California Learning Annex and acquired New York Learning Annex.
 In December 2001, Zanker became the owner of all Learning Annex Properties after buying out his partners.

 The Great American BackRub

 In 1993, Zanker founded a chain of stress reduction stores called The Great American BackRub.
 He sold the company to The Barclay Group in 1997.

 Think Big and Kick Ass in Business and Life

 In 2007, Zanker co-authored a New York Times best selling book with Donald Trump called Think Big and Kick Ass in Business and Life, also released under the title Think Big: Make It Happen in Business and Life.
-In 2015, Zanker created, packaged, sold and promoted President Trump's campaign NYT bestseller Crippled America.
+In 2015, Zanker created, packaged, sold and promoted President Trump's campaign New York Times bestseller Crippled America.